 Royal Mail, the pre-eminent delivery company in the UK were looking to further embed compliance within their business.
 Skillcast Serious Games was their ideal solution.

 An online compliance and business ethics game to further embed compliance within the business and continue to engage colleagues to make the right ethical decisions.

-Royal Mail wanted to use the advances in e-learning technologies to best effect to raise the profile of the ethics, integrity and compliance within the business.
+Royal Mail wanted to use the advances in e-learning technologies to best effect to raise the profile of ethics, integrity and compliance within the business.

 To gain support for the initiative, Royal Mail engaged with the Chief Executive's Committee to gain support for the initiative.
 Once approved an assessment was made as to how to engage 143,000 people by giving them at least one touch point throughout the launch.